najiatallah/MEAN/README.md

 $ npm install
 ```

-3- Once installatiohn is complete.
+3- Once installation is complete.
 Navigate to the root directory (MEAN) and then run the following.

 ```
 $ npm start